Consumer medicine information

 6.1 List of Excipients

-Histidine, histidine hydrochloride monohydrate, polysorbate 80, sucrose, water for injection.
+Histidine, histidine hydrochloride monohydrate, polysorbate 80, sucrose, water for injections.

 6.2 Incompatibilities